RankoKohime/LGC-Lore-Table/Assets/Characters/PC/Venn Stone.md

 Venn Stone
 ==========

-Founder and president of the Peter Steele fan club, he may have taken the genetic experiments a little, too, far...
+*Founder and president of the Peter Steele fan club, he may have taken the genetic experiments a little, too, far...

-Drinks wine made from the blood of his enemies.
+*Drinks wine made from the blood of his enemies.

+*Leader of the mayonnaise cult.